The booking form is highly encrypted and transmitted securely with an SSL protocol.

 The trail takes you through the ancient path shaded by pine trees.
 After an hour of steep uphill hiking, you will reach a nice cafeteria from where you can see spectacular views of Taktsang monastery perched on the face of a steep rock cliff and beautiful valley below.
 Hot tea and snacks will be served here.
 For those who are still energetic, can hike further up for 1 hour and visit the monastery, receive blessings from many sacred relics and artifacts and enjoy grand views of the Paro valley below.

 After lunch at the cafeteria, we retrace our steps back to the base where our driver will be waiting.
-From there we will go to visit 7th century Kichu Lhakhang and the National Museum of Bhutan.
+From there drive to visit the National Museum of Bhutan.
+If time permits you can also visit the Paro Rinpung Dzong.

 The National Museum of Bhutan is located in Paro just above the Rinpung Dzong (administrative headquarter of Paro district) was established in 1968.
 It is housed in an ancient watch tower called Paro Ta Dzong (Ta Dzong means “watch tower fortress”) built in 1649.
 It displays hundreds of ancient Bhutanese artifacts and artworks including traditional costumes, armour, weaponry and handcrafted implements for daily life.
 The collection at the National Museum preserves a snap-shot of the rich cultural traditions of the country.
 After this, we will visit Paro Dzong.